Bowie-owo/Bowie-owo/README.md

 # 💫 About Me:
 Hello, I'm currently studying Information Communication and Technology with a focus on Data Informatics at Asia Pacific University.
-Let's connect!
+I am looking for September 2025 internship.

 ## 🌐 Socials: